 First and foremost you need to decide on how much maintenance you want to do on the area.
 Do you want to create a low-maintenance space, or are you happy to spend time in your garden ensuring it's up to scratch?

 Patio slabs are the most traditional option.
-They look more rustic and natural and compliment and older house, cottage or barn conversion style properties.
-However if you are on a budget, natural looking or even reclaimed timber decking can be used.
+They look more rustic and natural and compliment an older house, cottage or barn conversion style properties.
+However, if you are on a budget, natural-looking or even reclaimed timber decking can be used.

 The Best-of-both worlds?

 There is a new product on the market that combines the look of timber with the longevity of paving slabs.
 These are vitrified, wood-effect porcelain tiles.
 Usually, available in 2 or 3 colours with mid-brown, dark brown and grey as the most common, this product means you can install something that looks like decking but that will survive indefinitely.